NateNate60/EscrowBot/Donations.md

 Tips of any size are appreciated and will be used to pay for hosting fees.

 Server costs are around $11 per month.
 In the past, escrow fees were used to help pay for this.
 As of 2022, no such fees are collected and the service is entirely free of charge except for network fees paid to the network.
-If you would like to contribute towards this project, please consider sending a small amount of crypto.
+If you would like to contribute towards this project, please consider sending a small amount of crypto or sending a donation using PayPal.

+- paypal: [click here](https://paypal.me/newtnewt5) or send to natenate60@gmx.com
-- btc: bc1qndjuh4c04kvkcuv0yvkx7p4f37ta9a0nmqvmcd
+- btc: bc1pz2k978xc83u6n4pgqfdupc44t5h86la7p6kycdtfrgcruvp8ld4q8ctck0
 - lightning (feel free to open a channel!): 033a7fca1cb089b33ac232dd73c2c32aeacffe16319b72bec16208f3a9002e6d17
 - bch: qqekx4n8xlygd9jljd396vkvz2ulx9m24umzw2daqe
 - ltc: MWmU2MQ4Xn6DHM9U8cQf8P6tWk5C2rVGu7